 S: How transparent should a founder be about the value of ESOPs?
 What is your approach to this matter of communication and actually creating transparency in an organization?
 Is too much transparency a good or bad thing?

-J: I believe founders should be transparent as ESOPs are rewards and can be very useful to motivate employees.
+J: I believe founders should be transparent as ESOPs are mostly rewards and can be very useful to motivate employees.
 Employees look forward to equity; therefore, transparency from founders can push them to give their best in the longer run.
 Founders should disclose the last valuation, cash position, current stock valuation, and the value that is or being created for employees.

 S: We’ve seen at least in the last few months, because of the COVID crisis, a lot of startups and even large companies are giving out ESOPs in lieu of salary cuts or they have been compensating employees who have been let go of with some ESOPS.
 What are your thoughts on this for younger companies who might have given ESOPs on how they should think about why they are giving equity at this point in time?
 And, how should it be communicated if that is perhaps the only option to conserve cash?